How to Adopt!

 Adoption FAQ’S

-Yes, if you are renting your home, you must obtain approval from your landlord before adopting a pet.
+• If you are renting your home, you likely need to obtain approval from your landlord before adopting a pet.
 Potential adopters sometimes face last-minute denials from their landlords.
 This helps ensure a smooth adoption experience and a stable home for your new pet.
-Please note that WCHS may not be able to take a pet back immediately if an issue with your landlord arises.
+Please note that WCHS may not be able to take a pet back immediately if an issue with your landlord arises after adoption.